-Raw data is like this rough diamond that you need to refine before it can be useful to you.
-Also called “atomic data” or “primary data”, raw data is the data that has just been collected from its sources and is still disorganized to provide you with any clear insights.
+Raw data is like a rough diamond you need to refine before it can be useful.
+Also called “atomic data” or “primary data,” raw data is data that has just been collected from various sources and is still disorganized so it may not provide any clear insight.
 It has yet to undergo manual or computer processing to serve any useful purpose.

 Read More about “Raw Data”

 Humans extract, analyze, process, and use raw data through software that can help them come up with conclusions and draw projections for their current requirements.

 The data that we commonly see is already processed and converted into a format that people or machines can easily understand.
 Such data is derived from raw data.